-INFORMATION SHARING FLOWCHART (from Information Sharing: Advice for Practitioners July 2018):
+INFORMATION SHARING FLOWCHART

+(from Information Sharing: Advice for Practitioners July 2018):

-If there are concerns that a child is suffering or likely to suffer harm then follow the relevant procedures without delay.
+delay.
 Seek advice if unsure what to do at any stage and ensure that the outcome of the discussion is recorded.

 ALLEGATIONS AGAINST STAFF

 What school and college staff should do if they have concerns about another staff member, including supply staff, who may pose a risk of harm to children